Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 Using assumed absence of UB, the implementation can determine that `x` must be a value between 0 and 4, and therefore the `if` statement can be removed.
 This cases an out-of-order behavior known as "time traveling UB", where a program bug causes unintended consequences before the UB is encountered during program execution.
 It is as if the UB traveled backwards in time from the array access to the if statement.

-Time traveling UB is permitted if it does not interfere with observable behavior that occurs before entering a state of UB.
+Time traveling UB is permitted if it does not interfere with observable behaviour that occurs before entering a state of UB.
 Consider:

 int a [5 ];